apsaltis/HDF-Workshop/README.md

   - Step 2: Add a routing for the success relationship of the ReplaceText processor to the PublishKafka processor added in Step 1 as shown below:

     ![Image](https://github.com/apsaltis/HDF-Workshop/raw/master/publishkafka.png)
-  - Step 3: Configure the topic for the PublishKafka processor
+  - Step 3: Configure the topic and broker for the PublishKafka processor, where topic is meetup_rsvp_raw and broker is sandbox.hortonworks.com:6667.

 3. Start the NiFi flow